radek-paclt/ai-driven-roocode-template/README.md

 1. Ensure you have RooCode installed in your VS Code environment
 2. Clone this repository
 3. Open the repository in VS Code
-4. Start a conversation with the SPARC Orchestrator mode
+4. Start a conversation with the EpicCoordinator mode
 5. Describe your project requirements
-6. The Orchestrator will guide you through the development process
+6. The EpicCoordinator will guide you through the development process

 ## Development Workflow

-The typical workflow follows the SPARC methodology:
+The typical workflow follows the SPARC methodology with epic-based development:

+1. **Project Initialization**:
+   - The Business Owner describes requirements to the EpicCoordinator
+   - The EpicCoordinator captures the initial idea and divides the project into epics
+   - The EpicCoordinator delegates the first epic to an Orchestrator

+2. **Epic Implementation** (for each epic):
-1. **Specification**: The Business Owner describes requirements to the Orchestrator, who delegates to the Specification Writer to create detailed specifications
+   - **Specification**: The Orchestrator delegates to the Specification Writer to create detailed specifications
-2. **Pseudocode**: The Specification Writer creates pseudocode to guide implementation
+   - **Pseudocode**: The Specification Writer creates pseudocode to guide implementation
-3. **Architecture**: The Architect designs the system architecture, data models, and APIs
+   - **Architecture**: The Architect designs or refines the system architecture
-4. **Refinement**:
+   - **Refinement**:
      - The TDD Tester writes tests based on specifications
      - The Auto-Coder implements code that passes the tests
      - The Security Reviewer conducts security audits
-5. **Completion**:
+   - **Completion**:
-   - The Documentation Writer creates user documentation
+     - The Documentation Writer creates or updates documentation
+     - The Orchestrator returns results to the EpicCoordinator
-   - The system is integrated and deployed
+     - The EpicCoordinator updates the epic tracker and delegates the next epic

-Throughout this process, the SPARC Orchestrator manages the workflow, delegates tasks, and maintains the project's memory in the `.project-memory/` directory.
+Throughout this process, the EpicCoordinator maintains the high-level project overview, while each Orchestrator manages the workflow for a single epic.
+This approach ensures that the context window remains manageable and that all important information is preserved between orchestrator recycling.

 ## Cycle Detection and Context Continuity